jaspervdj/talks/2017-haskell-exchange-getting-things-done/slides.md

 2. Whenever you can write _pure_ code, you should write pure code.
 This pattern is only useful for when you can't.
 3. The main alternative to this approach is building complex monad transformer stacks with `IO` at the bottom.
-There are issues with those approaches.
+This has some advantages and some disadvantages...

 ## Handle: module layout